Suge Knight: Murders of Tupac Shakur and The Notorious B.I.G.: theories accusing Knight

 In Tupac Shakur: Before I Wake, a documentary by Tupac Shakur's bodyguard, he and Cathy Scott, author of The Killing of Tupac Shakur and The Murder of Biggie Smalls, said that Knight would not have placed himself in the path of bullets he knew were coming.
 On her website Archived Letters Scott responds to a reader of her book stating that she felt there was never evidence to link Knight to Tupac's murder.
 Scott also told CNN, "That theory doesn't even add up.
 'Open fire on my car, but try not to hit me?'"

-A 2006 law-enforcement task force probe into Biggie Smalls' murder, which included then-LAPD Detective Greg Kading, included the murder of Shakur.
+A 2006 law-enforcement task force probe into Biggie's murder, which included then-LAPD Detective Greg Kading, included the murder of Shakur.
 In his 2011 self-published book, Murder Rap, Kading wrote that Duane "Keefe D" Davis, a member of the "Crips" street gang, gave a confession years later saying he rode in the car used in the Las Vegas shooting of Shakur.
-The Crips said they had been offered a million dollars by associates of Bad Boy records to kill Shakur.
+The Crips said they had been offered a million dollars by associates of Bad Boy Records to kill Shakur.
 Kading, who named Sean Combs as having been involved in the conspiracy, also wrote that a bounty was offered for Suge Knight's murder.

 While in Las Vegas, Kading's book stated, Davis and fellow Crips members crossed paths with a BMW carrying Knight and Shakur.
 The fatal shots were fired by Orlando "Baby Lane" Anderson, who sat on the side of the car closest to the BMW.

-Kading alleged that Knight hired Wardel "Pouchie" Fouse to kill Sean Combs' most valuable star, Biggie Smalls, a murder done following a party at the Peterson Automotive Museum.
-Pouchie later survived a murder attempt but died in a drive-by shooting a year after the first attack.
+Kading alleged that Knight hired Wardell "Poochie" Fouse to kill Biggie, Sean Combs' most valuable star, whose murder was done following a party at the Peterson Automotive Museum.
+Poochie later survived a murder attempt in 2000, but was killed in 2003.
 Charges were never brought against Fouse or Knight and the task force disbanded for reasons of "internal affairs".

 After Shakur's death and the release of Tha Doggfather, Snoop Dogg openly criticized Knight for the murder of Shakur and left the label in 1998.
-He signed with Master P's No Limit Records and then forming his own record label, Doggystyle Records.
+He signed with Master P's No Limit Records and then formed his own record label, Doggystyle Records.
 In 2002, Snoop released the song "Pimp Slapp'd", in which he repudiated Knight and Death Row.
 In 2006, Snoop again attacked Knight verbally.
 Knight responded, stating that Snoop was a "police informer" who "never goes to jail".

+Gang violence associated with Death Row Records

+Knight, who was affiliated with the Mob Piru Bloods, hired members from this gang to work for Death Row Records.
+Knight also hired members of two other Blood sets, Fruit Town Piru and Lueders Park Piru.
+By the early 2000s, a rivalry developed between the Mob Piru and the Fruit Town Piru, which resulted in the deaths of several people from Knight's inner circle.